-All vehicle doors and liftgate are locked with the first turn of the key to the LOCK position.
-The double unlock activation feature requires you to turn the key in the cylinder lock two times within five seconds to UNLOCK all vehicle doors and liftgate at once.
-You may turn this feature off and unlock all the doors and liftgate with one turn of the key by following these instructions.
+All vehicle doors are locked with the first turn of the key to the LOCK position.
+The double activation feature requires you to turn the key in the cylinder lock two times within five seconds to UNLOCK all vehicle doors at once.

+You may disable this feature and unlock all the doors with one turn of the key by performing the following procedure: